Biased graphs with no two vertex-disjoint unbalanced cycles: Basic definitions

-A vertex $v$ of a biased graph $\Omega$ that intersect all unbalanced cycles of $\Omega$ is called a {\em blocking vertex}.
-Two vertices $v$ and $w$ (neither of which is a blocking vertex) form a {\em blocking pair} if they intersect all unbalanced cycles .
+A vertex $v$ of a biased graph $\Omega$ that intersects all unbalanced cycles of $\Omega$ is called a {\em blocking vertex}.
+Two vertices $v$ and $w$ (neither of which is a blocking vertex) form a {\em blocking pair} if they intersect all unbalanced cycles.
 Suppose that $v$ is a blocking vertex of $\Omega$ and $\Omega-v$ is connected.
 In this case we define a relation $\sim_v$ on the edges in $\delta_{\Omega}(v)$ by declaring $e \sim_v f$ if either $e=f$ or all cycles containing $e$ and $f$ are balanced.
 This is an equivalence relation, as we show next.
 Let $e_1,e_2,e_3$ be distinct edges in $\delta_{\Omega}(v)$ with $e_1 \sim_v e_2$ and $e_2 \sim_v e_3$.
-Let $H$ be a theta subgraph of $\Omega$ containing all of $e_1, e_2$ and $e_3$.
+Let $H$ be a theta subgraph of $\Omega$ containing all of $e_1, e_2$ and $e_3$; such theta subgraph exists because $\Omega-v$ is connected, thus it contains a spanning tree.
 The cycle in $H$ containing both $e_1$ and $e_2$ is balanced, and so is the cycle containing both $e_2$ and $e_3$.
 Therefore the cycle $C$ containing $e_1$ and $e_3$ is balanced.
 Any other cycle containing $e_1$ and $e_3$ may be obtained from $C$ by rerouting along balanced cycles (contained in $\Omega - v$), hence all the cycles containing $e_1$ and $e_3$ are balanced and $e_1 \sim_v e_3$, showing that $\sim_v$ is an equivalence relation.
 The same argument shows that a cycle of $\Omega$ (that is not a loop) is unbalanced if and only if it contains two edges in $\delta_{\Omega}(v)$ which are not equivalent.
 We call the partition given by the equivalence classes of $\sim_v$ the {\em standard partition} of $\delta_{\Omega}(v)$.